Admissions for 2023 are now closed for our Culture and Performance Ph.D program. The deadline was November 15, 2022.

 Deadlines

 November 15th of the year prior to entry is the official deadline for filing an application for fall quarter enrollment.
 This applies to all Ph.D. applicants to the Department of World Arts and Cultures/Dance.
-Applicants are required to apply online using the application on the Graduate Division website.
-Some departmental application materials, which include the Statement of Purpose, writing sample and three letters of recommendation, are uploaded via the website.
-Other additional materials, which include official transcripts, and any optional creative materials that cannot be uploaded to the website, are to be sent directly to the Department of World Arts and Cultures/Dance.
+Applicants are required to apply online using the application form on the Graduate Division website.
 Review of applications that are not complete by the November 15th deadline cannot be guaranteed.
 Admission to the program is for fall quarter only.
 Students who are admitted but do not enroll may reapply, but are not guaranteed admission at a later date.

 Statement of Purpose